Chances of experiencing a flood in Florida are high, so take steps to protect yourself and your home.

 Thanks to its coastline that won’t quit, Florida is the nation’s capital of flooding.
 And floods are the most expensive natural disaster in the US, according to FEMA.
 So if you own a home in Florida, it’s in your best interest to make sure you’re protected from the potentially costly effects of flooding and water damage.

-Here are seven steps you can take to reduce your risk.
+Here are six steps you can take to reduce your risk.